RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 The complaint described the terms of the agreement:

 > Plaintiffs communicated their ideas and creative concepts for the
-> "Ghost Hunters"
-> Concept to the Defendants, pursuant to the standard custom and
+> "Ghost Hunters" to the Defendants, pursuant to the standard custom and
 > practice in the industry with respect to the exchange of creative
 > ideas, under the following terms: